IDoCodingStuffs/python-doodles/freeform-log.md

 That said I might need to figure a better loss function or fix some other issue with FocalLoss.
 It decreases alright, but that decrease should show up as a perfect diagonal on the confusion matrix.
 Which it is not.

+Maybe I should try a different optimizer.
+Let's see how RMSProp does.